Mark Pody

-Mark Allen Pody (born April 23, 1956) is an American politician, elected as a Republican member of the Tennessee Senate from the 17th district, encompassing Cannon County, Clay County, Dekalb County, Macon County, Smith County and Wilson County.
+Mark Allen Pody (born April 23, 1956) is an American politician, elected as a Republican member of the Tennessee Senate from the 17th district, encompassing eastern parts of Davidson County and Wilson County.
 Pody resides in Lebanon, Tennessee.

 Early life

 Mark Allen Pody was born on April 23, 1956, in Spokane, Washington.

 Non-Political Career

 Pody owns Educators Resource Association, Inc. of Murfreesboro Tennessee.
 Pody's small business sells insurance policies providing accident and health insurance, group insurance, health insurance, insurance agents and brokers, and life insurance coverage, notably for Nationwide, Progressive. and BlueCross BlueShield of Tennessee.

 Pody is a member of the Tennessee Firearms Association, the Chambers of Commerce in Lebanon, the Trousdale County, Watertown, and Cannon County.
 He is also a past President of the General Agents & Managers Association.
 A private pilot, Pody is a member of the Civil Air Patrol.

 Political career

 Elections

 After running unopposed in the Republican primary, Pody won election to the Tennessee General Assembly in November 2010 by defeating the incumbent representative, Democrat Stratton Bone Jr., 9,270 to 8,181.

 In 2012, Pody ran unopposed in both the Republican primary and general election to win a second House term.

 In 2014, Pody ran unopposed in the Republican primary.
 He defeated Democrat Candace Reed, 9,896 to 4,777.

 In 2016, Pody ran unopposed in the Republican primary.
 He defeated Democrat Amelia Morrison Hipps, 19,785 to 6,589.

 In September 2017, Tennessee state senator Mae Beavers resigned her seat to run for governor.
 This resignation required a special election to fill the seat for the remaining year of her term.
 Pody ran unopposed in the Republican primary, and he defeated Democrat Mary Alice Carfi in the special election, 5,995 to 5,688.

 In the regular senate election the following year, Pody again defeated Carfi, 53,364 to 22,452.